Jihoon Suh

 How does value move across the internet?

 As the world emerged from the pandemic, my curiosity turned toward financial systems.
 Blockchain introduced a larger question: what happens when value moves as freely as information?
 Since joining I've worked on wallets, onchain finance, borrowing, lending, and trading, and gotten to witness crypto move toward far wider adoption along the way.
+I lead this work as a player-coach, designing alongside a small team while shaping the rituals, quality bar, and how design gets reviewed across the vertical.
 The challenge remains the same as ever, helping a new technology become understandable, useful, and trustworthy enough for everyday people.

 Why design